Search a hike or location

 In Wales, hikers may spot red kites, Welsh mountain ponies, and otters.
 Watch out for midges and ticks in warmer months, and take precautions against Lyme disease.
 Keep an eye on the skies for peregrine falcons in mountainous areas.
 For more information, visit RSPB.

-More trails in Denbighshire
+More hikes in Denbighshire